Advertisement

 Talk to your pharmacist

-Insurance contracts can prevent your pharmacist from volunteering discount information unless you ask.
+Insurance contracts cannot prevent your pharmacist from volunteering discount information, but they are not required to do so unless you ask.
 Before you pay, find out if you’re getting the best deal.
 Ask about the difference between supply counts, too—one 90-day supply may be cheaper than three separate 30-day supplies.

 male patient speaking with doctor